Say goodbye to split ends! This homemade hair serum helps to repair dry and damaged ends using a concentrated formula of hair nourishing oils.

 - 1 tbsp argan oil

-- Put a couple of drops onto your palm and use your fingertips to smooth the oil from the middle to ends of dry or wet hair.
+- Place a couple of drops onto your palm and use your fingertips to smooth the oil from the middle to ends of wet or dry hair.

 What’s your story with dry hair?
-Have you found other ways to help revitalise dry and damaged hair?
-What worked for you?
-Share with me below!
+Have you made hair serums before?
+What’s worked for you?
+Share in the comments below.

 Gerber, Stephanie.
 (February 21, 2018).
 Nourishing Rosemary Hair Serum.
 Hello Glow.
 Retrieved from https://helloglow.co/rosemary-hair-serum/